Chandani-kashyap8/apnacollage-demoo/README.md

 # apnacollage-demoo
-This is my fist repository
+This is my fist Git repository
 Author-Chandani kashyap